-A. Self denial was the foundation of Jesus’ ministry.
-Evident in incarnation (Philippians 2:5-8) and death of Jesus Christ (Isaiah 53:7).
+A. Self-denial was the foundation of Jesus’ ministry.
+Evident in the incarnation (Philippians 2:5-8) and the death of Jesus Christ (Isaiah 53:7).

 B. Two biblical methods.
 First by living for the glory of God (1 Corinthians 10:31) and serving others (Mark 10:45)